 Around 57 million of Bangladesh's at least 160 million population is assumed as children but one can seldom fix a child's age since the country witnesses the lowest rate of birth registration, leaving the children away from their rights or protection.

 Bangladesh Shishu Adhikar Forum (BSAF) recently came up with a truly horrifying report that around 28 children were murdered and 49 raped in Bangladesh every month last year.
+Legal tangles, delayed justice and a kind of impunity encourage such crimes, it observed in its annual report-2017.

 The report, "State of child rights in Bangladesh-2017," mentioned 339 children were killed and 593 raped in 2017, up by 28 percent and 33 percent respectively from the previous year.
 The network of 269 NGOs working on child's rights, the BSAF is also worried over a special provision in the Child Marriage Restraint Act 2016 on child marriage at any age under some circumstances.